eclipse-kura/kura/_posts/devices/2018-04-09-1-gpio-driver.md

 ## Installation

-As the others Drivers supported by Eclipse Kura, it is distributed as a deployment package on the Eclipse Marketplace for Kura [3.x](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-3xy) and [4.x](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-4xy).
+As the other Drivers supported by Eclipse Kura, it is distributed as a deployment package on the Eclipse Marketplace for Kura [3.x](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-3xy) and [4.x](https://marketplace.eclipse.org/content/gpio-driver-eclipse-kura-4xy).
 It can be installed following the instructions provided [here](/kura/admin/application-management.html#installation-from-eclipse-marketplace).

 ## Instance creation